Royalty Free music Bensound informations

 Please sign in, go to My Account, select Channel IDs in the left panel, enter your YouTube Channel ID, and select submit.

-→ I had not whitelisted my YouTube channel yet and I received a copyright claim from Bensound on YouTube, what can I do?
+→ I didn't whitelist my YouTube channel and I received a copyright claim from Bensound on YouTube, what can I do?

-If you own a single-track License or an All Access Subscription Plan and you received a copyright claim, please do the following:
+If you own a Pay-per-track License or an All Access Subscription Plan and you received a copyright claim, please do the following:

 - Add your YouTube channel ID(s) to your account by signing in and going to the Channel IDs section and entering your channel ID(s).